AN INDEX OF OVER 40 FEATURE LENGTH ARTICLES ON EDINBURGH ATTRACTIONS

 The students are spread across a number of leading educational institutions including the University of Edinburgh, founded in 1583 and the sixth oldest university in the English-speaking world.

-The city has a flourishing theatre scene including the Edinburgh Playhouse Theatre, Traverse Theatre, Royal Lyceum Theatre, King’s Theatre, Festival Theatre and the Usher Hall.
+The city has a flourishing theatre scene including the Playhouse Theatre, Traverse Theatre, Royal Lyceum Theatre, King’s Theatre, Festival Theatre and the Usher Hall.
 Add to this the myriad of small theatres, music venues and other creative spaces and you have a world-leading cultural experience.